- Door card readers are a type of access control system that uses credentials in the form of key cards to grant entry.

 Cases in which people use a card reader include:

-- Protected access.
+- Increased security.
 Many industries deal with sensitive information or want to protect specific spaces (for example, data, package, or server rooms).
-A card reader system is useful because it keeps out unauthorized people.
+Card reader security systems are useful because they keep out unauthorized people.

 - Residential and hotel entry.
-Buildings such as hotels, senior living homes, student housing, and apartments need door readers that only allow certain people in.
-These are perfect for lobbies, living units, and amenity centers.
+Buildings such as hotels, senior living homes, student housing, and apartments need access control that only allow certain people in.
+These are perfect for lobbies, living units, amenity centers, and any other central location.

 - Office entry.
 Commercial and office buildings benefit from door card access by monitoring who is coming and going, as well as providing limited access reserved for employees.